 Even when it comes to financial help for the self-employed, there are little nuggets like the Uniform Tax Rebate, which reimburses you for uniform use or if you use tools as part of your business.
 In fact, there is so much help out there for people, it’s just not that well communicated.

-You never know what information is there until you have spoken to someone who has been there before you, which is why constant research and keeping your ear to the ground becomes part of your drive to improve the business.
+You never know what information is there until you have spoken to someone who has been there before you.
+That is why constant research and keeping your ear to the ground becomes part of your drive to improve the business.